btcpayserver/btcpayserver-doc/docs/Refund.md

 Up until now, merchants had to manually issue refunds.
 The process required a lot of back and forth between a sender and a receiver.
 The merchant had to ask for a refund address, calculate the preferred rate, manually add that to the wallet and broadcast the transaction.

-, a merchant just needs to go to the invoice, click Issue refund , select the appropriate rate and share a link with a customer.
+A merchant just needs to go to the invoice, click Issue refund , select the appropriate rate and share a link with a customer.

 The customer will then input their address and claim a refund.
 Once a customer claims a refund, the merchant will get a notification and can authorize it in a click.
 In future releases, we will look into payouts which are approved to be paid out instantly, without the authorization, in case a merchant prefers that.